A ten minute read to avoid three years of anguish in Supplier Information Management

 Launching a Digital Transformation Project to include Supplier Information Management

-As part of digital transformation initiatives in Procurement, one of the areas that will be very much in scope is that of Supplier Information Management, or SIM.
+As part of digital transformation initiatives in Procurement, one of the areas that will be very much in scope is that of Supplier Information Management (SIM).

-Enterprises looking to deploy a SIM solution have a number of options, but all too often choose a route that can lead to up to three years of delay and wasted investment.
+Enterprises looking to deploy a Supplier Information Management solution have a number of options, but all too often choose a route that can lead to up to three years of delay and wasted investment.
 How does this happen and what could an alternative path look like in comparison?

 Having interviewed procurement experts across the industry and documented the typical journey that this takes enterprises on, our analysis found that there were striking similarities in how this has been tackled and the pitfalls that have occurred along the way – challenges that could have been avoided if the obstacles had been considered at the start of the project, rather than being uncovered along the way.
 Here’s what we found in terms of the perceived risk when the decision was taken, the specific challenges that arose, and how the risk sentiment radically changes as a typical project progresses and the hidden costs begin to stack up.